Waterman Village

 2. What is proposed?

 Once rehabilitated, the historic adobe will contain an office, kitchen, bathroom, and space for small meetings or gatherings.
-A model, car-free, micro-village of efficient tiny homes will provide affordable housing for community-minded residents, committed to the project and sustainable living practices.
+A model, car-free, cottage cluster of homes will provide affordable housing for community-minded residents, committed to the project and sustainable living practices.
 Public access hours to view the historic adobe to be determined.
 Park grounds will be accessible to neighbors during daylight hours.

 3. What's happening now?

-• Smart Share's volunteer team continues to: share information about the project with neighbors and community members; request support and funding from community members; and build a sense of excitement around how this micro-community model, with lower cost factory built permanent, affordable tiny housing and car-free living, can work on this site andbe replicated elsewhere.
+• Smart Share's volunteer team continues to: share information about the project with neighbors and community members; request support and funding from community members; and build a sense of excitement around how this co-living, cottage cluster community model, with lower cost permanent, affordable tiny housing and car-free living, can work on this site and be replicated elsewhere.

 • Smart Share staff is working with City and County staff and applying to foundations to secure affordable housing, historic preservation and community electrification and resiliency funds for the project.